kmenesesc/teamMed/README.md

 Code organization
 =================

 The repository contains two main subfolders "AlexNet" and "VGGNet."
 In each subfolder, you will find code related to the each corresponding architecture.
+On this layer, you will also find a python notebook, "Demonstration.ipynb," which replicated AlexNet Plots.

-The AlexNet Folder contains the following items:
+Further, the AlexNet Folder contains the following items:

 AlexNet.m - An implementation of AlexNet in MatLab.